genomicsITER-developers/wdl/WDLGermlineSNPsIndels/README.md

 - Possibility to handle hg19 and hg38 reference genomes.
 - Programmed to restart from every step in case of fail.

-For benchmarking, we are following the guidelines of the Truth and Consistency precisionFDA challenges using Genome In A Bottle Consortium released genomes data
+For benchmarking, we are following the guidelines of the Truth and Consistency precisionFDA challenges using Genome In A Bottle Consortium released genomes data.

 ---